Inglis Park: Randwick❜s Mega Playground & Dining Precinct

 Welcome to Newmarket Randwick

 Newmarket has been a significant part of Randwick’s heritage since its inception in the early 1860s.
-For the last century, the famous Inglis family have run Australia’s premier thoroughbred sales yard from the 5-hectare property.
-Once the home to champion horses such as Black Caviar and Bernborough, the Newmarket Randwick site now boasts a state of the art playground, luxury residences and a vibrant retail precinct.
+For the last century, the famous Inglis family have run Australia’s premier thoroughbred sales yard from the five-hectare property.
+Once the home to champion horses such as Black Caviar and Bernborough, the Newmarket Randwick site now boasts a state-of-the-art playground, luxury residences and a vibrant retail precinct.

 Bringing together tranquillity, history and community is the cornerstone of Newmarket Randwick, providing a new precinct where families can enjoy the space and connect with the neighbourhood in a whole new way.

 Newmarket Randwick Location